Publications by partners

 The publications here are all in English.
 Publications in national languages can be found on the country pages.

 The latest publication is listed first.
+Recently a new article has been published - see after the papers.

 Over the past few years there is a growing interest in cutting edge technologies and new products and solutions that help to meet ambitious energy targets.
 These innovations in the field of energy efficiency are available all around the world, however in spite of the fact that the awareness is raising, the market still remains rather conservative.
 There are more possible reasons to explain this such as high costs, lack of robustness of certain products, need for highly qualified manpower or lack of information about the behaviour over time.